anoban/Inferential-Statistical-Analysis-with-Python/anoban/Chocolates & Cycling.md

 - Crossover design mitigates this problem, because technically, every participant in the larger participants sample will take part in each one of the treatment.
 Which makes the constributions of each participant's unique characteristics in contriving the results equally likely in both treatment setups. i.e When a person with a certain set of psyological traits and lifestyle part takes in two of the studies, the influence of their individuality is more/less equally felt by both the experimental setups, skewing the results in both setups symmetrically.

-- Since we have an extremely small sample, (n = 9), we run a great risk of such biases, because the size of our sample is too small to adequately represent the larger population of cyclists.
-This already weakens the credibility of our study.
-Have we partitioned these 9 participants into two distinct test groups, that do not cross-over, we further increase the risk of biases and making the sample sizes even smaller!.
-So, cross-over design helps us here too.

 -------------------------

 ## ___Confidence Intervals:___